-Unreal Engine 4.13 introduces the official Virtual Reality template made entirely in Blueprint.
+Unreal Engine 4.13 introduced the official Virtual Reality template made entirely in Blueprint.
 The template further simplifies getting started with VR in UE4.
 In this guide I go through the features and several tips on how to go beyond the template to build your own VR projects.

 - 1 HMD / Gamepad Teleportation